Eschatologue/CM_wiki/docs/equipment/adventuring-gear/cm.md

+---
+icon: ui/homebrew
+---

-# Crown & Misery Items
+# Crown & Misery Adventuring Gear

 These items are unique to the world that Crown & Misery takes place